mttry/ImageAttributionBench/README.md

     |-- church
     `-- classroom
 ```
-modify the default value of "root_dir" of the argument parser in `training/train.py` and `training/test.py` to the place where you download the dataset.
+Modify the default value of the root_dir argument in both `training/train.py` and `training/test.py` to point to the location where you downloaded the dataset.

 ## weights
 you can download trained weights of attributors at ...